itsToggle/plex_debrid/README.md

 ><details>
 >  <summary><b><u>Defining versions to download:</u></b></summary>
 >
+>  - Check out the Wiki for a complete documentation of the version settings: https://github.com/itsToggle/plex_debrid/wiki/Version-Guides
 >  - You can define what release qualities plex_debrid should download by defining a "version".
 You can add an unlimited amount of versions by navigating to '/Settings/Scraper Settings/versions'.
 By default, plex_debrid only comes with 1 version definiton ([1080p SDR])
 >  - versions consist of an unlimited amount of completely customizable "rules" and "triggers".
 >  - "Rules" define the quality requirements of your versions.
 The rules can be either formulated as a requirement or as a preference.
 The first rule has the highest priority, the last one the lowest.
 To give some examples, here are the rules that make up the default [1080p SDR] version: